coolwonny/RoboAdvisor/README.md

   }
 }
 ```
 In the example above, we can see the contents in the dictionary of `slots` representing the responses for the four slots we mentioned before.
 If we look into the [final lambda function](https://github.com/coolwonny/RoboAdvisor/blob/master/lambda_function_final.py), we can see that there is `get_slots` function to fetch all the slots and their values from the current intent.
 Then, `parse_int` function converts any non-integer value into integer form.
 Next, `validate_data` function takes arguments like **age** and **investment_amount** to validate whether they meet certain conditions set in the function.
 Here we set an age validation where we make sure the user is less than 65 years old and also avoid taking negative and zero ages.
-The same goes on the investment amount where the minimum amount should not be less than U$5000.
+The same goes for the investment amount where the minimum amount should not be less than U$5000.
 We imported another function called `build_validation_result` to pass on a Boolean value to see if we can move on to the next slot or stop for the next available input while sending certain messages to users.

 We now move on to the final slot `riskLevel`.
 We defined `recommend_portfolio` function that takes in intent_request to see if both of the age and the investment amount are successfully validated by using the `validate_data`function.
 If it is valid, it enters into a conditional statement by looking at the value of `riskLevel` in the *intent_request*.
 Based on the value, it will return one of six recommendations to the user.